-&lt;sup>10 CEER report on power losses October 2017, Ref: C17-EQS-80-03 18 October 2017, p.7.
+&lt;sup>11 CEER report on power losses October 2017, Ref: C17-EQS-80-03 18 October 2017, p.7.

-&lt;sup>11 Sekaric Lidija, A Survey of Digital Innovations for a Decentralised and Transactive Electric Power System, p.40 in Digital Decarbonisation, Promoting Digital Innovations to Advance Clean Energy Systems, edited by Sivaram Varun, June 2018.
+&lt;sup>12 Sekaric Lidija, A Survey of Digital Innovations for a Decentralised and Transactive Electric Power System, p.40 in Digital Decarbonisation, Promoting Digital Innovations to Advance Clean Energy Systems, edited by Sivaram Varun, June 2018.

+For network operation to be optimised, data on the performance of all assets, devices and infrastructure can also be shared between parties.
+In modelling network infrastructure to identify efficiency gains, transmission and distribution system operators can take into account the performance of power plants, storage and other connected devices, which might produce, consume and/ or provide demand-side response.
+Similarly, power plants and other connected devices will also be best placed to optimise design, location and operational efficiency, if they have access to data on the state of the whole system, including areas of congestion on the network.
+Therefore, as discussed later in the consultation, it is worth considering who should have access to system data and how that could be facilitated.
 By improving the design, operation and maintenance of supply assets and networks, there is also the potential to extend their operational life.
+Longer asset lives can defer or reduce the capital expenditure required in the long-run.
+The extent to which digitalisation will extend the also the potential to extend their operational life.
 Longer asset lives can defer or reduce the capital expenditure required in the long-run.
 The extent to which digitalisation will extend the life-time of the current system is unclear as new technologies are still emerging.
 Also, there are costs of investing in the software, hardware and additional network required to digitalise and extend the current energy system today, that may offset some of the longer-term capital expenditure savings.
 Nonetheless, the IEA estimates that close to USD 1.3 trillion of cumulative investment could be deferred over 2016-40, if the lifetime of all the power assets in the world to be extended by five years.
 On average, investment in power plants would be reduced by USD 34 billion per year and that in networks by USD 20 billion per year.